 Can you find Jim?

 Main St. in downtown Northfield has some places to eat so we stop at Hoggan Brothers for lunch.
 Northfield has a nicely preserved downtown area.
 After lunch we apply more sunscreen as it is now hot and humid.
+The temperature feels like it is in the mid to upper 80s with a dew point around 70.

 Cairn in Northfield

-We ride south on Division St. and see this nice Cairn.
+We ride south on Division St. and see this nice cairn.
 Next we veer onto County Rd 22, which has some nice hills and low traffic.
 Here we are receiving some benefit from a tailwind with a slight crosswind.
 We take County Rd 20 and continue south to the tiny hamlet of Canon City (don't blink).

-There is a very nice long downhill into the city of Faribault.
+We glide down a very nice long downhill into the city of Faribault.
 Here we stop for a Gatorade at a convenience store.
 A woman is walking around asking everyone if they are from Faribault but no one seems to be.
 After asking several people she all of sudden raises her voice and says, "isn't anyone from Faribault?"

 We stop by the Straight River for a photo opportunity and tour the downtown area.
 It is getting very hot.